 For more intense moisture therapy, patients can take a lukewarm bath beforehand, apply emollients to slightly damp skin and then cover it with Remedywear.
 Our garments can be worn damp as well.

 Wash and wear as often as needed.
 The zinc oxide in Remedywear is proven to last with this wash test.
 Even after 100 washings, Remedywear retains 80% of the embedded zinc oxide content.

 Please contact us with your questions regarding any of these beneficial claims.

-Anita and Ramachandran, 2012, Preparation, Characterization, and Functional Analysis of Zinc Oxide Nanoparticles Coated Single Jersey Cotton Fabric.
+Ramachandran.
+Aa.
+Preparation, Characterization, and Functional Analysis of Zinc Oxide Nanoparticles Coated Single Jersey Cotton Fabric.
+2012.

 Wollina U, Schmidt N, Mühle D, Hansel G. Clinical Experiences with an Antimicrobial Bed Equipment Using Zinc-Smartcel Fibers for Pronounced Atopic Dermatitis.
 2018.